n-ivkovic/treedude/README.md

 treedude is a clone of [the mini-game from Superhot titled 'Tree Dude Tree Dude Dude'](https://superhot.fandom.com/wiki/Tree_Dude).
 Chop as much of the tree as you can while avoiding branches and keeping an eye on the timer.

-Written in ANSI C with the Curses library, complies with [SUSv2](https://pubs.opengroup.org/onlinepubs/007908799/).
+Written in C89/90 with the Curses library, complies with [SUSv2](https://pubs.opengroup.org/onlinepubs/007908799/).

 ![treedude demo gif](.img/treedude.gif)